mfarik21/mekari-ade-challenge-test/README.md

 For experimental purposes, the project includes step-by-step and interactive solutions for both Python and SQL approaches in Jupyter notebooks.
 To run them, you need to install Jupyter Notebook and the following libraries in the Conda shell (for Linux): `ipython-sql` and `sqlite3`.

+## Note
+The error `database is locked` may occur if the Jupyter program is still connected to the database.
+You can resolve this issue by gracefully stopping the kernel or stopping the Jupyter server.
+Alternatively, it's safe to delete the database file, as it will be automatically repopulated when the script or Jupyter program is run again.